Igigog/anomaly-modding-book/src/reference/modding-tools/blender/addon/addon-preference-panels/blender-x-ray-addon-preference-panel-others.md

 ### Check for Updates after Starting Blender

 When starting blender, check for a new version of the addon.
-More information about the update: Addon update.

 ### Print Batch Import/Export Status to the Console